 Radiologic Science Major, B.S.

 The School of Medicine’s radiologic science program is designed to prepare individuals for professional practice and associated responsibilities in the health specialty of medical imaging.
-Graduates provide patient assessment and care required for medical imaging procedures in addition to insuring that the highest quality imaging study is completed with the patient’s radiation dose and safety as a factor.
-In addition to diagnostic radiology and sonography, students may select other imaging modalities and practice areas for additional competence and training.
-These other areas include specialized areas of sonography, pediatrics, mammography, computed tomography, magnetic resonance imaging, vascular interventional radiology, and cardiac catheterization laboratory.
+Graduates provide patient assessment and care required for medical imaging procedures in addition to insuring that the highest quality imaging study is completed when the patient’s radiation dose is a factor.
+Students may pursue diagnostic and interventional radiology or diagnostic medical sonography.
+In the senior year students may select other imaging modalities and practice areas for additional competence and training.
+These other areas may include sonography special areas, pediatrics, mammography, computed tomography, magnetic resonance imaging, vascular interventional radiology, and cardiac catheterization laboratory.
 The curriculum includes course discussions and projects on global health imaging issues and the potential for international experiences in medical imaging departments and programs abroad.

 Program Goals